Key Takeaways

 - SIEM handles log collection, compliance reporting, and long-term visibility

-- MDR provides continuous monitoring, threat detection, and response without needing you to build out a full SOC
+- MDR provides continuous monitoring, threat detection, and response without you building a full SOC

 When the SIEM + MDR Combo Makes Sense